 A Closer Look at Junya Watanabe’s FW23 Collaborations

-Images: Junya Watanabe
+Junya Watanabe fw23 collaborations

 Paris Fashion week is upon us and whilst high end firms like Maison Margiela and Louis Vuitton exhibit conceptual collections that would look more at home in a museum than a wardrobe, the Streetwear focused fiends at Junya Watanabe took the opportunity to deliver a masterclass in collaboration, showing off various pieces designed in conjunction with the likes of Carhartt, Oakley, New Balance, Palace and The North Face.